felipesilvaibi/investment-portfolio-api/README.md

 5. **GitHub Actions Secrets**: Access the githubactions service account, generate a `GCP_SA_KEY` in JSON format, and add it to the GitHub repo's actions secrets.
 Also, add the `GH_TOKEN` (GitHub token) to the repo's secrets.

-6. **Cloud Storage Bucket**: Create a bucket in Cloud Storage using the repository name and branch as the naming convention (e.g., `example-api-main`).
+6. **Cloud Storage Bucket**: Create a bucket in Cloud Storage using the repository name and branch as the naming convention (e.g., `investment-portfolio-api-main`).

 7. **Cloud Build Repository Connection**: Create and authenticate a connection with your repository in Cloud Build.